jmeyo/install-workstation/README.md

 # install-workstation
-As I do it oftenm better have a nice list of task to perform
+As I do it often, better have a nice list of task to perform